 We have recently added the WooCommerce builder to PowerPack.
 Now anyone can create and customize the WooCommerce parts without the help of Elementor Pro.

 Apart from the WooCommerce builder, PowerPack is loaded with many more powerful widgets that we will be using in this tutorial.

-The only things you will need for this is the WooCommerce plugin, Elementor Free version, and the PowerPack Pro addon.
-You can go with any theme of your choice but if you want my recommendation, I would suggest the Hello Theme by Elementor would be good enough!
+The only things you will need for this are the WooCommerce plugin, the Elementor Free version, and the PowerPack Pro addon.
+You can go with any theme of your choice, but if you want my recommendation, I would suggest the Hello Theme by Elementor would be good enough!

 Okay, I think we now understand why we will be using the combination of the three widgets.

 Now, let’s start setting up our WooCommerce store.
 At this point, I am assuming you have a website up and running on WordPress.